11 Benefits of Spinach That Will Convince You to Eat More Leafy Greens Plus 15 Instant Pot Recipes That Use Spinach

 So, here are 5 fantastic Instant Pot spinach recipes that you will want to try.
 Remember, this is just one of the leafy greens you can add to your meals to make it more nutritious and delicious.

-If you don’t have an Instant Pot then you might like to start out with this one!
+If you don’t have an Instant Pot then you might like to start with an Instant Pot Dup.
 I have this model and love to use it all the time!

 Instant Pot Spinach Gnocchi Soup